 Örebro University, Campus Grythyttan School of Hospitality, Culinary Arts &Meal Science, The unique academic, multi-disciplinary profile brings together professional and academically merited culinary artists with long experience in the aesthetic gestalt process as well as researchers from the learning & life sciences.
 We collaborate with

-Annika Göran Rodell is a lecturer in hospitality, culinary arts, and meal science at Campus Grythyttan, Örebro University, and an expert in sustainable leadership and founder of sångshyttan art.
+Annika Göran Rodell a lecturer in hospitality, culinary arts, and meal science at Campus Grythyttan, Örebro University, an expert in sustainable leadership and founder of sångshyttan art.
 She is involved in developing course structure that follows the Theory U process.
 Annika is a performance artist with years of experience in orchestrating creative events and conferences.
 Her multidisciplinary background with studies in meal experience knowledge and hospitality, expressive arts therapy, pedagogy, and leadership contributes to wide-ranging research interest, with an aesthetic foundation.
 She is also a central member of the HAPTICA research team working on a three-year project in collaboration with Konstfack, funded by the Swedish Research Council.
 Email: Annika.Goran-Rodell@oru.se / Mob: 070 333 41 48

 Main local partners are: